Water Not Coming Out of Shower Head Properly (Causes and Fixes)

 I know I take a good shower for granted.
 But as one who showers regularly, it’s definitely hard to ignore when a problem comes up.
 If you’re currently experiencing a problem and wondering why water is not coming out of your shower head properly, it can mean a few things.

-Water not coming out of a shower head properly can mean that there’s a clogged shower head, a problem with the shower head attachment to the shower arm, valves are shut off to the main water supply, or a more serious issue with the pipes in a home.
+Water not coming out of a shower head properly can mean that there’s a clogged shower head, a problem with the shower head attachment to the shower arm, valves are shut off to the main water supply, or a more serious issue with the pipes.

 There are a number of ways to diagnose why water is not coming out of your shower head the way it should be, and it really depends on your exact problem.
 Let’s take a look at specific water and shower head problems and ways you can potentially fix it without necessarily having to call a plumber.